 Why Marketing Should Be Opinionated About Website Infrastructure

-The website sits at the heart of any digital marketing strategy, when most efforts focus on directing traffic to the website where they can be converted.
-SEO, content strategy, social media marketing–each of these are directly impacted by the website.
+The website sits at the heart of any digital marketing strategy when most efforts focus on directing traffic to the website where they can be converted.
+SEO, content strategy, and social media marketing–each of these is directly impacted by the website.

 First of all, there are different ways to approach website hosting, and the most beneficial for your website depends on the nature of your business and your website.

-SaaS–software as a service platforms, host your website on their own servers.
-The price of that hosting is included in price of your website, and is often fairly minimal.
-For small-scale websites and online businesses, this is a good option.
+SaaS–software as a service platform, host your website on their own servers.
+The price of that hosting is included in the price of your website and is often fairly minimal.
+For many small and medium-sized businesses, this is a good option.

 Hosting Service Provider